 Part of the Mayor of London’s plans to cut air pollution is to work with freight companies to reduce the number of lorries on London’s roads.
 Commercial freight vehicles represent 30 per cent of all traffic in central London and make an estimated 281,000 journeys per day.

-To address this, the Mayor has teamed up with Gnewt on a project to test the performance of electric delivery vans in central London without adversely contributing to the air pollution problem.
+To address this, the Mayor teamed up with Gnewt on a project to test the performance of electric delivery vans in central London without adversely contributing to the air pollution problem.
 Gnewt is an established electric delivery specialist operating last mile deliveries.
-This two and a half year trial (finishing at the end of December 2019) is testing a set of innovative new vans which will be added to their existing fleet of fully electric vehicles.
-The trial vans' emissions performance will be tested against comparable diesel delivery vans using smart Fleet Carma telemetry technology.
+This two and a half year trial (finishing at the end of December 2019) tested a set of innovative new vans which will be added to their existing fleet of fully electric vehicles.
+The trial vans' emissions performance was tested against comparable diesel delivery vans using smart Fleet Carma telemetry technology.

-Arup is providing data analysis and reporting throughout the project.
+Arup provided data analysis and reporting throughout the project.